Sweng-Group1/Sweng-Group1.github.io/README.md

 ### Setting up a Local Development Environment
 You need to have Jekyll installed on your local machine.
 Visit this [Jekyll Docs](https://jekyllrb.com/docs/installation/) webpage to access guides on how to install based on your OS.

+You also need NPM and Yarn installed for the CSS files to compile properly.
+Install NPM first following the instructions on this [this article](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac).
+After than, install Yarn following [this article](https://www.hostinger.co.uk/tutorials/how-to-install-yarn).

 Now we need to install dependencies.
 Browse to the source-code directory in your terminal, you should be in the same level as the Gemfile.
 Simply run `bundle install` to install everything that's defined in the Gemfile.
+Then run `yarn add postcss@latest tailwindcss@latest autoprefixer@latest cssnano@latest -D`.
+Finally run `npm install -D @tailwindcss/typography`.

 Once Jekyll and all dependencies are installed, we can run the build command so that the source-code can be compiled into a set of static HTML files.
 We use the build command instead of the serve command which sets up a server to make sure that we have a representation of the website closest to the version we will be submitting.